guybedford/es-module-shims/README.md

 ### Polyfill Mode

-Just write your HTML modules like you would in the latest Chrome:
+Write your HTML modules like you would in the latest Chrome:

 ```html
 <script type="importmap">